-- 2.9.13.
+2.9.16.
 The F&P Regime includes an exemption for outsourced roles.
-Where a PCF role is outsourced to a regulated firm under a written outsourcing arrangement and that firm is regulated (either by the Central Bank or by an authority in any jurisdiction with similar functions to the Central Bank) for a similar business to that conducted by the firm, the individual performing the outsourced role: - Is not required to seek pre-approval from the Central Bank; and - Is exempt from the F&P Standards.
+Where a PCF role is outsourced to a regulated firm under a written outsourcing arrangement and that firm is regulated (either by the Central Bank or by an authority in another jurisdiction with similar functions to the Central Bank) for a similar business to that conducted by the firm, the individual performing the outsourced role:

+- Is not required to seek pre-approval from the Central Bank; and - Is exempt from the F&P Standards.

 However, Part 3 of the 2010 Act in relation to investigations, suspension and prohibition will continue to apply.

-2.9.14.
+- 2.9.17.
 Where a firm avails of the F&P outsourcing exemption such that a role is outsourced to a regulated firm under a written outsourcing arrangement, the firm is not required to seek preapproval from the Central Bank for the individual in the outsourced firm to perform that role.
-As such, the role is not a PCF role and thus there will not be a requirement to produce and submit a Statement of Responsibilities to the Central Bank.
-It is expected that the overall responsibility for that role would be documented on the Statement of Responsibilities of the individual who is ultimately responsible for it within the firm and on the firms' Management Responsibilities Map.
+As such, the role is not a PCF role21 and thus there will not be a requirement to produce and submit a Statement of Responsibilities to the Central Bank.
+It is expected that the overall responsibility for that role would be documented on the Statement of Responsibilities of the individual who is ultimately responsible for it within the firm and on the firm's Management Responsibilities Map.
 This will ensure that the overall responsibility and related individual accountability is retained within the regulated firm.
-However, should that role be outsourced to a PCF role holder at another in-scope regulated firm, it is expected that the outsourced role be reflected on that individual's Statement of Responsibilities and on the firms' Management Responsibilities Map.
+However, should that role be outsourced to a PCF role holder at another in-scope regulated firm, it is expected that the outsourced role should also be reflected on that individual's Statement of Responsibilities firm's and on that Management Responsibilities Map. - 2.9.18.
+Where a PCF role is outsourced to an unregulated firm under a written outsourcing arrangement, the regulated firm is responsible for ensuring that it has obtained the Central Bank's prior written approval for the appointment of that individual to the PCF role.
+Given the individual occupies a PCF role, a